Sublime front album cover

 Release Date: 1996

-The move to Austin placed a distance between the band and their negative influences, but not the band and their vices.
+While the move to Austin got the band into a new environment, it didn’t do much to tame their vices.
 “One day, they came to me looking all concerned and I thought there was a problem,” Leary recalls.
 “They said, ‘We start recording at noon and we’re already drunk.
-We need to start earlier in the day.
-So I get there early the next morning and they show up with pitchers of margaritas in hand – already drunk.
+We need to start earlier in the day.’
+So I get there early the next morning, and they show up with pitchers of margaritas in hand – already drunk.
 It didn’t matter what time you started, they were gonna be drunk.”

-One piece of local flavor that made its way onto the album started as a joke during post-production.
-However, the joke started to make sense, and eventually, local jazz musician Jon Blondell, who plays regular gigs at the Elephant Room, was called in to add trombone to the track “Wrong Way.”
-It was a last-minute addition that added a signature element to the song.
+A piece of local flavor that made its way onto the album was the trombone work of local jazz musician Jon Blondell.
+He’s a fixture on the Austin music scene who contributed horns to numerous local recordings.
+He continues to play regular gigs at the Elephant Room.
+In a spur-of-the-moment decision, he was called on to add trombone to “Wrong Way,” and that was a signature element of the final version.

 The Salty Dog

-The most obvious reason to pair this cocktail is in homage to Lou Dog, Bradley’s Dalmatian.
-King Loui had a prominent presence as the only canine member of the band.
+The most obvious reason to pair the Salty Dog with this album is to pay homage to Lou Dog, Bradley’s Dalmatian.
+King Louie had a prominent presence as the only canine member of the band.
 He’d stroll the stage during performances, pose with the other members in promo shots, and inspired a multitude of lyrics.
 Lou Dog was even by Bradley’s side in the hospital when he passed.

 Lou Dog’s story is the happier of the two.
 After Nowell’s untimely death, he moved in with the band manager and had a long, happy life before passing peacefully from old age in 2001.
-As “Garden Grove” plays, raise a glass in salute and ponder what it means to “smell like Lou Dog in the van.”
+As you listen to “Garden Grove” spin on the turntable, raise a glass in salute and ponder what Bradley means by “smells like Lou Dog in the van.”

 Ingredients